scrapy/scrapy/docs/topics/api.rst

            :attr:`~scrapy.settings.SETTINGS_PRIORITIES` or an integer
        :type priority: string or int

+    .. method:: setmodule(module, priority='project')

+       Store settings from a module with a given priority.

+       This is a helper function that calls :meth:`~scrapy.settings.Settings.set` for every globally declared
+       uppercase variable of ``module`` with the provided ``priority``.

+       :param module: the module or the path of the module
+       :type module: module object or string

+       :param priority: the priority of the settings.
+Should be a key of :attr:`~scrapy.settings.SETTINGS_PRIORITIES` or an integer
+       :type priority: string or int

     .. method:: get(name, default=None)

        Get a setting value without affecting its original type.